User1x5/Pac-ghost/README.md

 # Sources
 it will be soon on aur when its done, Because while you are reading this... the repository is like my pictures folder

+Note: the pacman ghost at the top is just the first thing i got on my mind for the logo :)